uyanik/ShapKa/README.rst

 ===========
-ShapleyKano: a python library to identify Customer Priorites based on Shapley values and Kano Theory
+ShapleyKano: a python library to identify customer priorities based on Shapley values and Kano model
 ===========